What is the difference between Psychotherapy and Counseling?

 Counseling tends to be short-term and focuses on a particular problem.
 Psychotherapy is longer-term and tends to be both more open-ended and life-altering.
 Therapy refers to both counseling and psychotherapy.

 WILL MY INSURANCE PAY FOR SESSIONS?

-PPO and POS plans will often reimburse for my services; others (HMOs) require you to choose someone on their contracted provider list.
+PPO and POS plans will sometimes reimburse for my services; others (HMOs) require you to choose someone on their contracted provider list.
+This is your responsibility.
 You may want to check with your carrier to see if your plan will cover individual psychotherapy with "Licensed Marriage and Family Therapists" on an “out of network” basis.

 I request payment at each session, but I am happy to prepare a monthly statement (which will require me to provide a diagnosis code) for you to submit to your insurance company.
-I am slowly removing myself from managed care provider panels because basic decisions about your care, such as the number of sessions, are decided by health plan employees, and providers may be required to discuss your confidential information with insurance workers for "authorization" to see you.
+I no longer accept managed care because basic decisions about your care, such as the number of sessions, are decided by health plan employees, and providers may be required to discuss your confidential information with insurance workers for "authorization" to see you.
 By not contracting with health plans, I can preserve your confidentiality as fully as the law allows.
 Billing is straightforward and included as part of the therapy relationship.
 Treatment decisions are made by you and me alone.

 HOW LONG ARE THE SESSIONS?

 Sessions are generally 50 minutes long, but I may suggest 75- or 100-minute sessions if we decide it would be helpful.
 Typically we will meet two or three times a week, although you may choose to come more or less often.
 After several months we will reevaluate and decide whether to take a break to assimilate the work or to continue.
 I find that my clients make more progress coming to see me intensively in a short period than weekly for years!